-Information about First-round application Second-round application Activities Who is your project likely to involve The nature and range of activities that will engage people with heritage A detailed action plan, showing all the activities in your project.
-This will be included in your activity plan Capital work Outline proposals: An initial breakdown of the capital work you plan to deliver Plans for architectural elements up to and including RIBA work stage 1 Plans for non-architectural elements, such as interpretation or digital outputs, at the equivalent of RIBA work stage 1 Detailed proposals: Detailed plans and proposals for capital work you plan to deliver Plans for architectural elements up to and including RIBA work stage 3 Plans for non-architectural elements, such as interpretation or digital outputs at the equivalent of RIBA work stage 3 Project outcomes Project management Outline information about the outcomes your project might achieve Detailed information about the work you will do during your development phase Detailed information about how you will manage your development phase, including briefs for work to be undertaken by consultants and new job descriptions Detailed timetable for your development phase Outline information about how you will manage your delivery phase Outline timetable for delivery phase Detailed information about the outcomes your project will achieve Detailed information about how you will manage your delivery phase, including briefs for work to be undertaken by consultants and new job descriptions Detailed timetable for your delivery phase A project business plan, if required After the project ends Outline information about how you will sustain the outcomes of your project after funding has ended, including funding additional running costs A conservation plan, if required (submitted early in your development phase) Detailed information about how you will sustain the outcomes of your project after funding has ended, including funding additional running costs Detailed information about how you will evaluate your project A management and maintenance plan, if required Project costs Detailed costs for your development phase Outline costs for your delivery phase Possible sources of partnership funding for your delivery phase and/or a fundraising strategy for your development phase Detailed costs for your delivery phase An indication that you will have secured partnership funding in place before you start your delivery phase
+Information about First-round application Second-round application Activities Outline proposals: Who your project is likely to involve The nature and range of activities that will engage people with heritage Detailed proposals: A detailed action plan, showing all the activities in your project.
+This will be included in your activity plan Capital work Outline proposals: An initial breakdown of the capital work you plan to deliver Plans for architectural or designed elements up to and including RIBA work stage 1 Plans for non-architectural elements, such as interpretation or digital outputs, at the equivalent of RIBA work stage 1 Detailed proposals: Detailed plans and proposals for capital work you plan to deliver Plans for architectural or designed elements up to and including RIBA work stage 3 Plans for non-architectural elements, such as interpretation or digital outputs at the equivalent of RIBA work stage 3 Project outcomes Outline information about the outcomes your project might achieve Detailed information about the outcomes your project will achieve.
+Project management Detailed information about the work you will do during your development phase Detailed information about how you will manage your development phase, including briefs for work to be undertaken by consultants and new job descriptions Detailed timetable for your development phase Outline information about how you will manage your delivery phase Outline timetable for delivery phase Detailed information about how you will manage your delivery phase, including briefs for work to be undertaken by consultants and new job descriptions Detailed timetable for your delivery phase A business plan, if required After the project ends Outline information about how you will sustain the outcomes of your project after funding has ended, including funding additional running costs A conservation plan (submitted early in your development phase) Detailed information about how you wi sustain the outcomes of your project after funding has ended, including funding additional running costs Detailed information about how you wi evaluate your project A management and maintenance plan Project costs Detailed costs for your development phase Outline costs for your delivery phase Possible sources of partnership funding for your delivery phase and/or a fundraising strategy for your development phase Detailed costs for your delivery phase An indication that you will have secured partnership funding in place before you start your delivery phase